Finding a Mentor

-- Check CCU department web sites and read faculty profiles; many departments list their faculty
+- Check CCU department websites and read faculty profiles; many departments list the accomplishments of their faculty

-- Drop by during a potential faculty mentor's office hours (posted by their office or check with departmental administrative assistant0 to chat about her or his research;
+- Drop by during a potential faculty mentor's office hours (posted by their office or check with departmental administrative assistant) to chat about her or his research;

 - Make an appointment with the Office for Undergraduate Research to learn more.